Maheshkumar-novice/GoWeblogs/content/LIIL/index.md

 weight: 4
 ---

 LIIL?
 Look Into It Later?
 I want to give this page a name.
 So here it is.
 Here I store resources that I like the most.
 I've an idea to build a separate application for this but that is for later.
+UPDATE: I found an application for storing these.
+So this won't be updated anymore.

 Should I read/explore things in phone?
 Sometimes it's a dilemma.
 Because I read/explore few things on laptop and few things on phone and it all get mixed up and so confusing.
 I don't even know what to read and what to store for later.
 I need to find/make a solution for this.